 How do I prevent duplicate contacts and accounts?

-Use Salesforce’s built-in duplicate management tools or third-party applications to detect and merge duplicate records before converting the leads.
+Use Salesforce’s built-in duplicate management tools or third-party applications to detect and merge duplicate records before converting leads.

 -